iLib-js/iLib/doc/tutorial/phone.md

-Handling Phone Number in iLib
+Handling Phone Numbers in iLib
 =============================

 As of 8.0, iLib includes the ability to represent and manipulate phone numbers.
 Here are the things it can do: